moggers87/django-sendfile2/README.rst

   sendfile must be located
 * `SENDFILE_URL` - internal URL prefix for all files served via sendfile

-You then need to configure nginx to only allow internal access to the files you wish to serve.
+You then need to configure Nginx to only allow internal access to the files you wish to serve.
 More details on this `are here
 <https://www.nginx.com/resources/wiki/start/topics/examples/xsendfile/>`_.

-For example though, if I use the django settings:
+For example though, if I use the Django settings:

 ::